lrq3000/addcron/README.md

 A simple Cron job adder, with automatic checking to avoid duplicates

+This is mainly an excerpt from the OAMPS script, but it can be used for all purposes, not only game servers.

 License
 -------
 This script is licensed under MIT license.